-He was a pioneer in the development of the fledgling WA breeding industry and acknowledged throughout the nation as reported by The Sydney Morning Herald in 1920 as "unquestionably one of the best judges of stock in the Commonwealth”.
-Cockram’s stallions Sansofine and Camelhair sired many feature race winners, with Cockram also instrumental in the purchase of Australian and WA Hall of Fame Inductee Eurythmic for owner Sir Ernest Lee Steere.
+He was a pioneer in the development of the fledgling Western Australian Industry and acknowledged throughout the nation as reported by the Sydney Morning Herald in 1920 as "unquestionably one of the best judges of stock in the Commonwealth".